huggingface/diffusers/examples/advanced_diffusion_training/README.md

 Please keep the following points in mind:

 * SDXL has two text encoders.
 So, we fine-tune both using LoRA.
-* When not fine-tuning the text encoders, we ALWAYS precompute the text embeddings to save memory.
+* When not fine-tuning the text encoders, we ALWAYS precompute the text embeddings to save memoםהקרry.

 ### 3D icon example